Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Dynamical thermal quarks effect

-We notice that, except very close to the chiral transition (where $m$ changes quickly) $\chi_{\Phi}$ is not much altered by keeping the mass constant.
-So, even the transition properties are almost not affected by the precise value of the mass.
-It is probable that this lack of sensitivity to the mass of the quark is a sign of a missing mechanism to take into account the quark back-reaction on $\Phi$ because of the lack of dynamical quark loops in its calculation.
-For this reason, in the literature it is proposed to add phenomenologically more sources of back-reaction by using for example a scalar coupling $G$ that depends on $\Phi$, the entangled PNJL (EPNJL) model \cite{Sakai:2010rp}.
-Fitting this dependence is quite difficult (due to the lack of enough data) and some authors proposed to use the Roberge--Weiss transition at imaginary chemical potential \cite{Roberge:1986mm} to fit this dependence.
-Other sources of back-reaction may be added by using a $\mu$-dependent gauge transition temperature $T_0(\mu)$ \cite{Schaefer:2007pw} or even a $\mu$-dependent Polyakov potential ${\cal U}(\Phi ; T, \mu)$ \cite{Dexheimer:2009hi}.
+On Fig.~\ref{fig:PhiMFix} we notice that, except when very close to the chiral transition (where $m$ changes quickly) the Polyakov-loop susceptibility is not much altered if the mass is kept constant.
+Thus, the transition properties are hardly affected by the exact value of the mass.
+Again, it is probable that this lack of sensitivity to the mass of the quark indicates a missing mechanism to account for the quark back-reaction on $\Phi$ because of the lack of dynamical quark loops in its calculation.
+For this reason, in the literature it is proposed that one adds phenomenologically more sources of back-reactions by using, for example in the entangled PNJL (EPNJL) model a scalar coupling $G_S$ that depends on $\Phi$ \cite{Sakai:2010rp}.
+Fitting this dependence is quite difficult (due to the lack of enough data) and some authors proposed to use the Roberge-Weiss transition at imaginary chemical potential \cite{Roberge:1986mm} to fit this dependence.
+Other sources of back-reaction may be added by using a $\mu$-dependent gauge transition temperature $T_0(\mu)$ \cite{Schaefer:2007pw} or even a $\mu$-dependent Polyakov-loop potential ${\cal U}(\Phi ; T, \mu)$ \cite{Dexheimer:2009hi}.

-We will not discuss further the EPNJL model but here we want to stress that, before going to this kind of model with reinforced back-reaction, it is interesting to understand the multiple aspects of back reaction already in the PNJL model.
-Furthermore, models with many sources of back-reaction ($G(\Phi)$, $T_0(\mu)$) introduce many new parameters and it is not easy to consistently parametrize them without overestimating the back-reaction.
-In this regard, LQCD data at finite density would be very helpful or high density constraints (e.g. the measurement of the position of the CEP in experiments).
-It is interesting to note that LQCD data at finite imaginary chemical potential exists \cite{deForcrand:2002hgr} and it is believed that the continuation $i \mu \rightarrow \mu$ is analytical (it can be seen easily in the PNJL model grand potential) so constraints at imaginary $\mu$ are relevant for models to be used at real $\mu$.\\
+We will not discuss further the EPNJL model but we would like to emphasize that it is interesting to understand the multiple aspects of back reaction already in the PNJL/PQM models before resorting to this type of model with reinforced back-reaction.
+Furthermore, models with many sources of back-reaction ($G(\Phi)$, $T_0(\mu)$) introduce many new parameters and it is not easy to parametrize them consistently without overestimating the back-reaction.
+In this regard, LQCD data at finite density would be very helpful or high density constraints (e.g., the measurement of the position of the CEP in heavy ion collision (HIC) experiments).
+It is interesting to note that LQCD data at finite imaginary chemical potential exists \cite{deForcrand:2002hgr,Wu:2006su,Nagata:2011yf,Cea:2012ev,Bonati:2018fvg} and it is assumed that the continuation $i \mu \rightarrow \mu$ is analytic (this can be easily seen in the grand canonical potential of the PNJL/PQM model).
+Therefore, constraints at imaginary $\mu$ are relevant for models to be used at real $\mu$.